One of The Most Effective Time Management Techniques is Creating Fake Urgency

 You can start with $5 as far as I’m concerned.
 Even if you start with $5 and you have that going out monthly that will create some of that fake urgency.
 Some of you are going to say, well Arman it’s stressful to know that, that money is going to go out and I don’t have the money in.
 It creates stress.

 Let me ask you a question, what’s more stressful, having to come up with $500 at the end of the month or at the beginning of the month to know that that’s what’s going to take to cover your monthly withdrawal?
 Or so let me ask you a question, what’s more stressful?

-Knowing that an automated withdrawal from your bank account is going to go in your investment account in the amount of $500 and knowing you don’t have the money for that?
-And you’re couple of a hundred dollars short or maybe you’re short the entire $500?
+Knowing that an automated withdrawal from your bank account is going to go into your investment account in the amount of $500 and knowing you don’t have the money for that?
+And you’re a couple of a hundred dollars short or maybe you’re short the entire $500?

-Is that more stressful today, or if you don’t save money and God forbid, 5 years from now, 10 years from now, maybe even 6 months from now, God forbid something happens, you lose your job, your business goes down, something happens in your life there’s a health issue with someone and you need money and you don’t have the money then.
+Is that more stressful today, or if you don’t save money and God forbid, 5 years from now, 10 years from now, maybe even 6 months from now, God forbid something happens, you lose your job, your business goes down, something happens in your life there’s a health issue with someone and you need money.

 And now your family depending on you and you don’t have the money, what’s more stressful?
 I would say I’d rather have the small amount of fake stress every day, every month for the next 20 years but never have that real stress of knowing that for example, someone I love is going to lose their home and I can’t do something about it.

 Or know that my family needs me for something and I can’t be there for them or something for myself that I absolutely need that I can’t financially afford it.
 So the fake urgency is the way you eliminate the real urgency.
 So you put things in place, like for example, you put deadlines in place.